Indigenous history of Moreland

 Settlement and the Woi wurrung

-William Thomas was appointed Protector of Aborigines for Melbourne and Western Port in 1839.
-His job was to protect, help and support Aborigines.
+William Thomas was appointed Protector of Aboriginal and Torres Islander people for Melbourne and Western Port in 1839.
+His job was to protect, help and support Aboriginal and Torres Islander people.
 Thomas provided the first detailed census of the Woi wurrung in November 1839.
 The total number in 1839 was 209.
 By 1853 there were no children and only 55 adults, and in 1858 only 33 remained.

 In 1859 Thomas accompanied seven Aboriginal men to a meeting with the Minister for lands.
 They wanted land near the Goulburn River to settle and grow crops.
-The government agreed to this but was slow to act so the Aborigines settled themselves at Coranderrk near Healesville.
+The government agreed to this but was slow to act so the Aboriginal and Torres Islander people settled themselves at Coranderrk near Healesville.

 The present day